RareSkills/blog/assembly-revert/assembly-revert.md

     - custom error reverts
     - and reverts with reason

 We also saw how we could save some gas by using revert via assembly.
-I encourage you to experiment it yourself as that’s the best way to fully understand how it all comes together.
+I encourage you to experiment with it yourself, as that’s the best way to fully understand how it all comes together.

 Happy coding